The if-else conditional

 This will output: 5 is positive.

-You can also use the and
+You can also use the and,

-logical operators to combine
+or and not logical operators to combine

 multiple conditions in a single if